e-torres117/web-crawler/README.md

 # web-crawler
-Project fro the Learn HTTP course
+Project for the Learn HTTP course